 The above are patient portrayals.

-Being diagnosed with chronic ITP
+Being diagnosed with persistent or chronic ITP